 The Track

-The requirement for a flat track is that it be adequate distance for separation from a 4 way.
-This is a more refined track than for the 2 Way Endorsement for the "A" CoP.
+The requirement for a flat track is that it be adequate distance for separation from a 4-way.
+This is a more refined track than for the 2-Way Endorsement for the "A" CoP.
 It must be a track capable of providing good horizontal separation; with small, often unpredictable canopies being common for new jumpers, a novice needs as much horizontal separation as he or she can get prior to opening!
 One entire dive, including lots of ground training and formation of the body, should be dedicated to teaching the track.
 Build on what the novice should know from the 2 way endorsement: that is, they should know how to provide forward movement for horizontal separation, including flattening or de-arching of the hips.

 Opening Avoidance: